 - The injury the plaintiff suffered from the allegedly necessitated his second procedure is fecal peritonitis.
 We see this a lot in medical malpractice cases using from perforations during surgery.
 Perforations of the gallbladder, small bowel, and stomach can give peritonitis.
 A ruptured appendix or diverticulitis can also cause peritonitis.
 If you are a medical malpractice lawyer, you are getting a lot of calls involving perforations during surgery.
 Is it negligent for a doctor to inadvertently perforate an organ or vessel during surgery?
 The answer is that it depends on the surgery and the circumstances.

 - The first question about this case is whether the economics just a malpractice cases.
-The case will be heard in Montgomery County, a relatively conservative jurisdiction in a case where a tough injury seems to have resolved.
+The case will be heard in Montgomery County, a somewhat conservative jurisdiction (although better than most) in a case where a tough injury seems to have resolved.
 That fact that the question of whether there is sufficient damage to economically justify a medical malpractice case underscores how few frivolous malpractice cases there are in Maryland.
 In fact, the bigger problem is that there are too many serious injury cases where there is no remedy because the expense does not warrant filing the case.
 If these injuries were from a truck accident, it would be a great case.
 When the same injuries are caused by medical malpractice, there is a real question whether the victim will be able to find a lawyer.
 (All of this presumes the injuries have fully resolved.)

 - Montgomery County